Xilinx/PYNQ/docs/source/pynq_libraries/video.rst

 Video Front-ends
 ----------------

-The video library supports two different video front-ends.
-The front-end is responsible for converting the signals at the pins of the device into a 24-bit-per-pixel, BGR formatted AXI stream that can be used by the rest of the pipeline.
-For the Pynq-Z1 and Pynq-Z2 a DVI-based front-end provides for resolutions of up to 1080p although due to the speed ratings of the differential pins only up to 720p is officially supported.
-This front-end is a drop-in IP included in the PYNQ IP library.
-For the ZCU104 the Xilinx HDMI subsystems are used to support full 4k support however recreating this bitstream will require a license.
-The HDMI subsystems also require connecting to a HDMI PHY responsible for driving the transceivers.
-This code can be seen in the ZCU104's `base.py`.
-All custom overlays needing to use the video subsystem should use this setup code.
+The front-end converts the signals at the pins of the device into a 24-bit-per-pixel, BGR formatted AXI stream that can be used by the rest of the pipeline.
+The ZCU104 uses the AMD HDMI subsystems to support 4K video; rebuilding this bitstream requires an HDMI IP licence.
+The HDMI subsystems also connect to an HDMI PHY that drives the transceivers.
+This setup can be seen in the ZCU104's ``base.py``.
+The VCK190 base overlay does not include a video pipeline.

 Processing Options
 ------------------